apiobuild/docs/content/docs/apps/chopin/introduction.md

 ---
 title: "What's Chopin"
-description: "Chopin is an e-commerce app that creates online stores with google sheets and gmail.
-The app is created seeing small merchants collecting orders with google forms.
+description: "Chopin is an e-commerce app that creates online stores with Google Sheets and Gmail.
+The app is created seeing small merchants collecting orders with Google Forms.
 Chopin offers a better experience for both the shoppers and the merchants without introducing unnecessary complexity."
-lead: "Chopin is an e-commerce app that creates online stores with google sheets and gmail.
-The app is created seeing small merchants collecting orders with google forms.
+lead: "Chopin is an e-commerce app that creates online stores with Google Sheets and Gmail.
+The app is created seeing small merchants collecting orders with Google Forms.
 Chopin offers a better experience for both the shoppers and the merchants without introducing unnecessary complexity."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false